iotaledger/hornet/docs/getting_started/using_docker.md

 * `-d` \
 Instructs Docker to run the container instance in a detached mode (daemon).

-## Create username and password for the Hornet dashboard
+## Create Username and Password for the Hornet Dashboard

 If you use the Hornet dashboard you need to create a secure password.
 Start your Hornet container and run the following command when the container is running: